Work Zone Safety

 Work Zone Traffic Control Training Requirements

-The Virginia Department of Transportation has implemented work zone traffic control training requirements to meet Federal Regulations on Work Zone Safety and Mobility as noted in 23 CFR Part 630J.
+VDOT has implemented work zone traffic control training requirements to meet federal regulations on Work Zone Safety and Mobility as noted in 23 CFR Part 630J.

 The following provides information on training requirements for personnel involved in the planning, designing, supervising, implementation, inspection and maintenance of work zone traffic control.
 It also provides information for individuals and organizations on developing and/or providing work zone traffic control training courses.